- The Mara represents a small genus within the cavy family. Currently, we know of only two separate species of this genus still existing.

 Mara Physical Physical Description

-The quite surprising Mara possesses a stocky physique, with three sharply clawed toes on its rear feet, and four on the front feet.
-Many people compare its appearance to a long-legged rabbit.
+The rather surprising Mara possesses a stocky physique, with three sharply clawed toes on its rear feet, and four on the front feet.
+Many people, therefore, compare its appearance to a long-legged rabbit.

 The animal typically displays a dark brown on its head and body.
 The hindquarters remain darker and sometimes almost black, yet the stomachs generally show white.